 The positions of left and right are informed by modern political discourse, but these are broad defenitions that are obviously not true for the left and right of every major country.

-Generally, socially left politicians advocate for progressive reforms that expand social liberties for historically marginalized groups.
+Generally, socially left politicians advocate for progressive reforms that seek equality social liberties for historically marginalized groups.
 Socially right politicians tend to favour traditionalism, emphasize national identity, and maintenance of the status quo.
 Economical right-wing politicians generally advocate for less government intervention and laissez-faire economic policies, while economically left-wing politicians tend to highlight market failures and propose interventions to correct them.